 If you're not a huge fan of the game and are there for socialize, get their early and grab a seat at the Center Field Bar.
 Want a great view, get $9 standing room tickets for Flag Court.

-You can also tour Camden Yards, celebrating its 25th anniversary in 2017.
+You can also tour Camden Yards.
 Camden Yard Tours allow you to go down to the dugout, into the Control Room and Scoreboard and of course, learn all about the history of Babe Ruth in Baltimore.
+Tours are offered year round, but depend on the team schedule so be sure to check specific dates and times.

 Find more about Camden Yard Tours and get Tickets to a game on their website.